-The minimum hitting set problem is one the most fundamental combinatorial optimization problems: given a range space $(P, \mathcal{D})$ consisting of a set P and a set $\mathcal{D}$ of subsets of Pcalled the ranges, the task is to compute the smallest subset $S \subseteq P$ that has a non-empty intersection with each of the ranges in $\mathcal{D}$ .
-If there are no restrictions on the set system $\mathcal{D}$ , then it is known that it is NP-hard to approximate the minimum hitting set within a logarithmic factor of the optimal [24].
-A natural occurrence of the hitting set problem occurs when the range space $\mathcal{D}$ is derived from geometry.
-Unfortunately, for most natural geometric range spaces, computing the minimum-sized hitting set remains NP-hard.
-For example, even the (relatively) simple case where $\mathcal{D}$ is a set of unit disks in the plane is strongly NP-hard [18].
-Therefore fast algorithms for computing provably good approximate hitting sets for geometric range spaces have been intensively studied for the past three decades.
+The minimum hitting set problem is one the most fundamental combinatorial optimization problems: given a range space (P, D) consisting of a set P and a set D of subsets of P called the ranges, the task is to compute the smallest subset $S \subseteq P$ that has a non-empty intersection with each of the ranges in D. This problem is strongly NP-hard.
+If there are no restrictions on the set system D, then it is known that it is NP-hard to approximate the minimum hitting set within a logarithmic factor of the optimal [30].
+A natural occurrence of the hitting set problem occurs when the range space D is derived from geometry.
+For example, given a set P of n points in \mathbb{R}^2 , and a set D of m triangles containing points of P, compute the minimum-sized subset of P that hits all the triangles in D. Unfortunately, for most natural geometric range spaces, computing the minimum-sized hitting set remains NP-hard [22].
+Therefore fast algorithms for computing provably good approximate hitting sets for geometric range spaces have been intensively studied for the past three decades (e.g., see the two recent PhD theses on this topic [17, 18]).
 Since there is little hope of computing the minimum-sized hitting set for general geometric problems in polynomial time, effort has turned to approximating the optimal solution.

-In this paper we will consider a fundamental case for geometric hitting sets, where the geometric objects are arbitrary radius disks in the plane (or halfspaces in $\mathbb{R}^3$ ).
+In this paper we will consider a fundamental case for geometric hitting sets, where the geometric objects are arbitrary radius disks in the plane (or halfspaces in \mathbb{R}^3).
 This has been the subject of a long line of investigation, for more than two decades.
-The case when all the disks have the same radius is easier, and has been studied in a series of works [9, 6, 10, 12, 13].
+The case when all the disks have the same radius is easier, and has been studied in a series of works: Călinsecu et al. [10] proposed a 108-approximation algorithm, which was subsequently improved by Ambhul et al. [6] to 72.
+Carmi et al. [11] further improved that to a 38-approximation algorithm, though with the running time of $O(n^6)$.
+Claude et al. [13] were able to achieve a 22-approximation algorithm running in time $O(n^6)$.
+More recently Fraser et al. [19] presented a 18-approximation algorithm in time $O(n^2)$.

 The problem becomes harder when the disk radii can be arbitrary.
-A first break-through for this problem came in 1994, when Bronnimann and Goodrich [8] proved the following interesting connection between the hitting-set problem, and $\epsilon$ -nets: let $(P, \mathcal{D})$ be a range-space for which we want to compute a minimum hitting set.
-If one can compute an $\epsilon$ -net of size $c/\epsilon$ for the $\epsilon$ -net problem for $(P, \mathcal{D})$ in polynomial time, then one can compute a hitting set, in polynomial time.
+A first break-through for this problem came in 1994, when Bronnimann and Goodrich [8] proved the following interesting connection between the hitting-set problem, and ε -nets1: let (P, D) be a range-space for which we want to compute a minimum hitting set.
+If one can compute an ε -net of size c/ε for the ε -net problem for (P, D) in polynomial time, then one can compute a hitting set of size at most $c \cdot \text{OPT}$ for (P, D), where OPT is the size of the optimal (smallest) hitting set, in polynomial time.
 A shorter, simpler proof was given by Even et al. [15].
-Recently, Agarwal and Pan [5] presented an algorithm that can compute hitting-sets for disks from $\epsilon$ -nets in time $O(n \log^6 n)$ .
+Recently, Agarwal-Pan [5] presented an algorithm that can compute hitting-sets for disks from ε -nets in time $O(n \log^6 n)$, improving on the previous near-linear time algorithm which guaranteed a $O(\log n)$ -approximation [3].